 1) They help manage weight.

-If you’ve been plateauing, introducing apples to your diet might tip the scale the other way.
+Because apples are full of fiber that can help you feel fuller for longer, they're a great fruit to help keep your weight steady.
 A study from the Journal of Functional Foods found that regular apple consumption has been linked to lower lipid levels and a reduced risk of obesity.
 Caspero explains that “Eating high-fiber snacks [like apples] has been shown to aid in satiation and therefore can decrease overall calorie consumption during the day."
 Both of these factors mean that they can help contribute to weight management.

 2) They keep your heart healthy.

 According to Palinski-Wade, “apples are rich in the compound quercetin, which has been shown to reduce inflammation while fighting against heart disease and hypertension.”

 3) They do keep the doctor away.

 It turns out there’s some truth to the old adage.
 In a large study from JAMA Internal Medicine, participants who ate at least one small apple per day required fewer doctor visits, hospital stays, and prescription medications than those who didn’t eat apples.

 How much should you eat?

 If you're all for their satisfying crunch and sweetness, you might be tempted to have an apple or two everyday, and in most cases that's fine.